tbpatj/Particle-Morph-Engine/readme.md

 ```

 ## Advanced Example

+In this example I load in both an image and text.
+I also show all the different methods and parameters you can modify when creating a particle group

 ```
 //load up an image it needs to be loaded in a special way as by default ctx doesn't like us rendering images from external sites.
 So be aware that not all images may work